calebbelkin/Scope-Take-Home/README.md

 Once logged in, there are a few main features on the website:

 Homepage: The homepage displays all of a user's uploaded videos along with their respective titles.
-Click on any video title to open that particular video's card.
-This will allow you to see the comments, description, make a comment, edit the video, as well as control playback speed, volume, and fullscreen.
+Click on any video title to open that particular video card.
+This will allow you to see the comments, and description, make a comment, edit the video, as well as control playback speed, volume, and fullscreen.

 ![Homepage](Pictures/Main_Page.png)

 Watch Videos: The videos can be watched directly from the homepage or inside their video card.

 Upload a New Video: To upload a new video, click on the upload (cloud) icon in the top right corner of the screen.
 Enter your title, description, and video URL.
-Press submit to uplaod your video.
+Press submit to upload your video.

 ![Upload](Pictures/Upload.png)